alinix1/primary-care-shortage-analysis/README.md

 - Federally Qualified Health Centers (FQHC) may be treating the sickest counties but can't fully compensate for systemic PCP gaps.

+**Disease burden is the strongest predictor of preventable hospitalizations**

+- High disease burden counties average 482 excess preventable stays per 100K population above the national average — nearly 850 more than low burden counties.

 **The shortage itself may be contributing to worse chronic disease management over time**

 - PCP shortages correlate more strongly with chronic disease than hospitalizations (diabetes r=0.39 vs hospitalization r=0.18), suggesting shortages drive worse disease management over time.